UGcode101/max-group-CJSY/README.md

 ## Technologies Used

 - **Java & Spring Boot**: Backend framework
-- **Thymeleaf**: Templating engine
 - **MySQL**: Database
 - **Spotify Web API**: Integration with Spotify
 - **React**: Frontend framework (if applicable)
 - **Grid: CSS**: Layout and design

-## Contributing

-Contributions are welcome!
-Please follow these steps to contribute:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Make your changes and commit them (`git commit -m 'Add some feature'`).
-4. Push to the branch (`git push origin feature-branch`).
-5. Create a new Pull Request.

 ## License